ralch/blog.ralch.com/content/tutorial/golang-conditional-compilation.md

 cpp -DPRINT_DATE -P app.pgo app.go
 ```

-We will produce a new file `app.go` that has includes additional print statment:
+We will produce a new file that has includes additional print statment:

 ```
 // filename: app.go